Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Washington is winless against the spread this season.

-- The Football Team have yet to cover the spread this season when favored by 1.5 points or more.
+- This season, the Football Team are winless ATS when entering a game as a favorite of 1.5 points or more.

-- Washington's games this year have hit the over on two of three set point totals (66.7%).
+- Washington's games this year have gone over the point total two times in three opportunities (66.7%).

-- The Football Team have turned the ball over three more times (5 total) than the Falcons have forced a turnover (2) this season.
+- This year, the Football Team have turned the ball over five times, three more than the Falcons' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Falcons.